IronhandedLayman/OnHomeRow/README.md

 ## Next episode

+- S1.5E1: Thu 22 May 2025: Dust off the old codebase and let's prepare to do good work
+- S1.5E2: Fri 23 May 2025: Let's add some automation to how I mange the OHR page
+- S1.5E3: Sat 24 May 2025: Music?
+Let's use SonicPI.
+New Graphics?
+Let's use Manim!
+- S1.5E4: Mon 26 May 2025: Dress rehearsal for Tuesday night

+## Future Schedule

 - S2E1: Tue 27 May 2025: Reboot of the On Home Row show, discussion about future content, ideas for topics...

-## Future Schedule

-- S2E2: Wed 28 May 2025: (Possible) Making a sudoku game/engine/puzzle
+- S2E2: Wed 28 May 2025: (Possible) Making a sudoku game/engine/puzzle part 1
-- S2E3: Thu 29 May 2025: (Possible) Setting up NixOS from the ground up on a small test system
+- S2E3: Thu 29 May 2025: (Possible) Setting up NixOS from the ground up on a small test system part 1

 ## Cancelled episodes of Season 1 of On Home Row